Buhari, Osinbajo, Tinubu, others visit Ondo tomorrow – The Sun Nigeria

-President Muhammadu Buhari, Vice President Yemi Osinbajo and the national leader of the All Progressives Congress (APC) will tomorrow visit Akure, the Ondo State capital.
+President Muhammadu Buhari, Vice President Yemi Osinbajo and National Leader of the All Progressives Congress (APC), Bol;a Tinubu, will tomorrow visit Akure, the Ondo State capital.

-Buhari is expected to address the APC faithful and his admirers at a campaign rally which will hold in Akure’s MKO Abiola Democracy Park.
+Buhari is expected to address APC faithful during a campaign rally which will hold at the MKO Abiola Democracy Park in Akure.

 The visit is in continuation of President Buhari’s campaign for second term in office.

-Ondo State Governor Rotimi Akeredolu is expected to recieve Buhari and his entourage in Akure.
+Ondo State Governor, Rotimi Akeredolu, is expected to receive Buhari and his entourage in Akure.

-During the visit, the President plans to pay homage to the Deji of Akure, Oba Aladetoyinbo Aladewusi, at his palace in Akure, and also meet with top members of the state APC.
+During the visit, the president will pay homage to the Deji of Akure, Oba Aladetoyinbo Aladewusi and also meet with some top APC members.

-Also expected in the President’s entourage are Ekiti State Governor Kayode Fayemi and his Oyo and Osun States counterparts, Senator Abiola Ajimobi and Gboyega Oyetola, respectively.
+Also expected in the entourage of the president are Ekiti State Governor, Kayode Fayemi and his Oyo and Osun states counterparts, Abiola Ajimobi and Gboyega Oyetola respectively.

-Former Osun State Governor Rauf Aregbesola, Director of Buhari campaign organization in the South West, Chief Olusola Oke, Minister of State for Niger Delta Development, Prof. Cladius Daramola, are also expected to join the President.
+The former Osun State governor, Rauf Aregbesola, Director of Buhari Campaign Organisation in the South West, Olusola Oke, Minister of State for Niger Delta Development, Cladius Daramola, are also expected to join the president.

 Leave a Reply